Loginistaken/eLECTRON-tunneL-DATA/Our_System-Defined.md

 2.1 Electron Tunnel Communication Module

+This module is a time vault for the next generation when the system is deveopled here's

-This module replaces traditional “back in time” logic with electron tunnel communication with 2000+ logis universal.
+logic with electron tunnel communication with 2000+ logis universal.
 It:

 Captures electron spin states and maps them to classical 8-bit streams.